 “Wit” had to be an alias.
 An alias for a man who she’d only met last night, after asking her hook-up at the Harlem River Camp if he knew anyone willing to make a big trade for an escort through the wilds.
 She was directed to Wit, who’d been a long-standing holy grail at their camp; a man who reportedly had a huge lot he was willing to trade for a sherpa that seemed capable enough.
-Only no sherpa had ever seemed capable enough.
-Months had gone by--apparently half of the entire year--and no one had been impressive enough for Wit to hire.
-None had been up to the standards of this forty year old white man, his closely tailored suit, and his well-groomed, salt and pepper beard.
+Only, after half a year, no one seemed capable enough for Wit to hire.
+None had been up to the standards of this forty year old white man, his closely tailored suit, and his well-groomed, salt-and-pepper beard.

 It bothered her; the suit bothered her.
 He’d possibly lived on the northern side of Manhattan--one of the lucky few who didn’t have to run far for safety; he knew so little about mythics that maybe he hadn’t run at all, just stood in his apartment, watching refugees pour in.
 Either way, it was clear that, before all of this, he had money.
 Respect.
 A high-ranking position at a company that wasn’t actually important--even in the old world.

 And it seemed like he was trying to cling to all of that--to maintain the level of control he once had.
 Keep it as his new nest egg.
-People like him--people who couldn’t let go of what the world was and who they had been--were common in the new world.
+People like him--people who couldn’t let go of who they had been--were common in the new world.
 And they were dangerous.
 She had no idea what he’d do when he got to the Heart Camp.
 Try to rally people against the mythics?
-Try to assert political control for himself; migrate to a new camp, like so many others before him, and attempt to become its new leader for some reason?
+Try to assert political control for himself--to migrate to a new camp, like so many others before him, and attempt to become its new leader for some reason?

 But it wasn’t her concern.
-Her concern was that the mythics really did value honesty over everything; somehow, it was their universal want.
+Her concern was that the mythics really did value honesty above all; somehow, it was their universal want.

 And right now, everything about Wit screamed “premeditated.”
 Every inch of him, from his clean cheeks to his bright red tie, reeked of over-planned bullshit.

-“You . . . do understand how they work, right?
+“You . . . do understand how mythics work, right?
 You’ve at least heard stories about them?”

 Wit cleared his throat again and started in with hand gestures he’d probably used in presentations full of buzz words--an attempt to look commanding.
 “I’ve heard about them, yes.
 I’ve never se--”